Motions in New York Divorce Actions

 (e) Motion to Reargue and Renew

 CPLR 2221 allows a party to file a motion to renew or reargue.
 A motion to renew is a request for a court to reconsider a prior decision based on new evidence which was not submitted initially.
 A showing of why the evidence was not submitted must be made, and absent good cause, courts are reluctant grant this relief.
-Either side may generally appeal from a motion to renew.
+Either side may appeal from an order determining a motion to renew under CPLR 5701(a)(2)(viii).

 A motion to reargue is a request for a court to reconsider a prior decision, essentially acting as a mini appeal before the same judge.
 This motion must be made within thirty days of the initial decision.
 Needless to say most judges will not reverse themselves except in rare circumstances.
-There is no appeal from a denied motion to reargue, but if it is granted an appeal may be taken.
+There is no appeal from a denied motion to reargue, but if it is granted an appeal may be taken, see CPLR 5701(a)(2)(viii).

 (f) Post Judgment Modifications and Enforcement